noeliacarrion/tweeffinity-final-project-ironhack/README.md

 # Tweeffinity

+Final project - Ironhack Data Analysis Bootcamp.

-This is the final project of Ironhack data analysis bootcamp.
-Tweeffinity is a program that discovers the affinity between two twitter users.
+### Tweeffinity is a program that discovers the affinity between two twitter users.

 ## Process